Spicy Tofu Pineapple Rice Salad

 - 1/4 cup coarsely chopped cilantro Add to list

 - 1 cup finely chopped fresh pineapple (a chunky mush) Add to list

 - 1 tablespoon molasses Add to list

-- 1 tablespoon organic sugar Add to list
+- 1 tablespoon sugar Add to list

 - 1 tablespoon extra virgin olive oil Add to list